kumahq/kuma-website/app/_src/policies/mutual-tls.md

 {% if_version gte:2.6.x %}
 {% warning %}
-Since version 2.6.x, by default, we no longer create the default [`TrafficPermission`](/docs/{{ page.version }}/policies/traffic-permissions) policy required for traffic to function after enabling mTLS.
-If you wish to avoid disrupting your traffic, it is recommended to add a specific or default [`MeshTrafficPermission`](/docs/{{ page.version }}/policies/meshtrafficpermission#allow-all) before enabling mTLS.
+Starting with {{site.mesh_product_name}} version 2.6.0, we no longer create a default [`TrafficPermission`](/docs/{{ page.version }}/policies/traffic-permissions) policy that's essential for traffic to function after enabling mTLS.
+To prevent disruption of your traffic, it's highly recommended to add a specific or default [`MeshTrafficPermission`](/docs/{{ page.version }}/policies/meshtrafficpermission#allow-all) policy before enabling mTLS.
+This policy will allow communication between your applications.
 {% endwarning %}
 {% endif_version %}